CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 surrounded in parentheses) after it, and is not surrounded by "<" and ">" characters.

-Due to name constraint compatibility reasons described in {name-constraints}, SmtpUTF8Mailbox subjectAltName MUST NOT be used unless the local-part of the email address contains non-ASCII characters.
+Due to name constraint compatibility reasons described in {{name-constraints}}, SmtpUTF8Mailbox subjectAltName MUST NOT be used unless the local-part of the email address contains non-ASCII characters.
 When the local- part is ASCII, rfc822Name subjectAltName MUST be used instead of